The Quiet Ones (2014)

 directed by John Pogue

-This article was originally published in the online magazine Examiner in 2015.
+The original version of this review was published in the online magazine Examiner in 2015.

 Hammer films continue to disappoint with the uninspired horror of The Quiet Ones